skypjack/entt/docs/md/meta.md

 ## From void to any

 Sometimes all a user has is an opaque pointer to an object of a known meta type.
-It would be handy in this case to be able to construct a `meta_any` object from them.<br/>
+It would be handy in this case to be able to construct a `meta_any` element from it.<br/>
 For this purpose, the `meta_type` class offers a `from_void` member function designed to convert an opaque pointer into a `meta_any`: